Gardener’s Hand Soap Recipe

 1-1/2 tsp Poppy Seeds

 Follow the soapmaking instructions in this post and don’t forget to also check out what equipment you’ll need to make soap.
-The temperature I mix oils and lye-water together for this recipe is 120 degrees F and once you’ve poured your soap into the moulds make sure to insulate them really well with towels or blankets for at least twenty-four hours.
+The temperature I mix oils and lye solution together for this recipe is 100 degrees F and once you’ve poured your soap into the moulds make sure to insulate them really well with towels or blankets for at least twenty-four hours.
 Also, cover the tops of your soap with plastic wrap if you think they might come into contact with fabric during the time they’re insulated.

 After a day has passed, take the blocks of soap out of their moulds, slice them up with a knife, and leave them in an airy place away from direct light for four to six weeks to cure.
 You need to wait this length of time mainly for the excess water in the soap to evaporate out.
 It’s also to ensure that all the lye reacts with oil, turning into soap, so using the bars before they’re ready isn’t a good idea.
 For full instructions on how to cure handmade soap head over here

 It’s hard waiting for the soap to cure, but try to forget about it and mark the ready-by date on your calendar.
 Use it to your heart’s content after this point and make sure to make enough to give to friends.
 I can guarantee that in the month between you pouring the soap and the time it’s ready that you’ll have a waiting list of friends and family wanting to try your handmade creation.

 For those interested in this recipe but not able to make your own batch for a bit, I offer a Herbal hand soap through my online shop.
 It’s similar to this recipe but uses pumice stone for the scrubby bits and combines Rosemary essential oil with citrusy Citronella.
 It’s very popular and helps remove dirt, grime, and strong scents such as onions and garlic.
 It’s also highly moisturising and strong enough to cleanse and condition the grubbiest of hands.